Police

 Police | No. 3 (2020)

-Michelle Alexander’s The New Jim Crow is a staggering, overwhelming, important, rigorously researched, and just plain fierce book.
-I read it in 2017 and learned that, at that time, the percentage of U.S. Black men who were incarcerated was higher than the percentage of black men incarcerated in South Africa during the height of Apartheid.
+Michelle Alexander’s The New Jim Crow is a staggering book.
+It’s rigorously researched, unflinching, and difficult to sit with.
+I first read it in 2017 and learned that, at the time, the percentage of Black men incarcerated in the United States was higher than the percentage of Black men incarcerated in South Africa during the height of apartheid.

 “Policing in the United States is rooted in the desire to protect all people.”